nawabahmadreshi/documentation/pages/marketing-channels/facebook-platform-ads.md

 #### Configure an Ad

 To set up Facebook Video Views Campaigns, you will need to insert your Branch Ad Link as the Website destination for the created ad.
+Facebook's Ad guide for Video Views Campaigns is available **[here](https://www.facebook.com/business/ads-guide/video-views/)**.

 #### Create Your Campaign
 1. Navigate to [https://www.facebook.com/ads/create](https://www.facebook.com/ads/create) while logged in to the account that owns your Facebook app.